-The Adobe Media Encoder is a video rendering application that comes bundled with After Effects in the Creative Cloud.
+The Adobe Media Encoder is a video rendering application that comes bundled with

 This streamlined workflow helps you quickly encode files for virtually any screen.